ffjabbarii/CDK-Eventbridge-invioking-lambda002/README.md

+FRED, this works perfectly:
+1. npm i

+2. inpm install -g typescript

+3. Make sure you are pointing to Local NOT GLOBAL version of cdk ( v2....)

+4. npm i

+5. npm run build

+6. cdk synth

+7. cdk bootstrap like this:

+cdk bootstrap aws://636090713215/us-east-1

+8. cdk deploy

+9. cdk destroy.

+After deploay to go Eventbridge find your rule, find its target. click on it,

+and go to browse cloudeeatach log and do LIVE TAILING.

+10. You will then see your lambda getting executed...

+END...

 # AWS EventBridge With Lambda
 An EventBridge with a schudled rule that triggers a Lambda function.
 An environment variable contains the vaule assigned to the interval (in minutes) that the lambda function will run.
 ![Alt Image](./images//Screenshot%202022-07-20%20052025.png)